United States national missile defense: Boost-phase defense

+Boost-phase defense is the act of engaging a missile as it begins to launch, which is substantially easier due to the fact that in that moment, any ballistic missile has not deployed penetration aids.
+This is differentiated from ascent-phase defense, where the missile has gained substantial speed and altitude.

+In theory, this may be accomplished with any weapons system capable of airborne intercept, however in practice area defense surface to air missiles are highly desirable, as the window of opportunity is very short.
+For example, the American Standard Missile 2 has an effective range in excess of 70km, however according to an American Physical Society study, it must be within 40 kilometers of the launching point.
+This is acceptable for submarine-launched ballistic missiles (SLBMs), but not likely for land-based intercontinental ballistic missiles (ICBMs).

 Boost-phase defense against solid-fueled ICBM

 Boost-phase defense is significantly more difficult against the current solid-fuel rocket ICBMs, because their boost phase is shorter.
 Current solid-fueled ICBMs include Russian Topol, Indian Agni-V, and Chinese DF-31 and DF-41, along with the US Minuteman and Trident.

 There is no theoretical perspective for economically viable boost-phase defense against the latest solid-fueled ICBMs, no matter if it would be ground-based missiles, space-based missiles, or airborne laser (ABL).

 Boost-phase defense against older ICBMs

 A ground-based boost-phase defense might be possible, if the goals were somewhat limited: to counter older liquid-fuel propelled ICBMs, and to counter simple solid-propellant missiles launched from less challenging locations (such as North Korea).

 Using orbital launchers to provide a reliable boost-phase defense against liquid-fueled ICBMs is not likely, as it was found to require at least 700 large interceptors in orbit.
 Using two or more interceptors per target, or countering solid fueled missiles, would require many more orbital launchers.
 The old Brilliant Pebbles project—although it did not apply to the boost phase—estimated the number at 4,000 smaller orbital launchers.

 The airborne laser (ABL) is possibly capable of intercepting a liquid fuel missile if within 600 km from a launch point.